adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 Check `ContentView.swift` for implementation examples of both APIs.
 You can see the data payloads that are to be sent with the calls.

 ## Initial validation with Assurance
+Assurance is the AEP tool for inspecting all events that Adobe extensions send out, in real time.
+It will allow us to see the flow of events, including the EdgeBridge conversion of `trackAction`/`trackState`.

 ### 1. Set up the Assurance session
 1. In the browser, navigate to [Assurance](https://experience.adobe.com/griffon) and login using your Adobe ID credentials.
 2. Create a new session (or use an existing one if available)